me3zaAKAgoat/42cursus/README.md

 - **volatile** prevents the compiler from making unnecessary optimization knowing the variable will be read and write further ahead (I don't have a concrete understanding of this keyword yet but it's so uselss anyways).
 - the **extern** keyword will tell the compiler that the data is defined somewhere else and will be connected through the linker (which is the default assumption the compiler makes)

-  - e.g: if we have two files with a variable that has the same name, both source files will have seperate copies of that variable, but when the variable is declared with the extern keyword in both files, they will both point to the same variable.
+  - e.g: if two files contain variable that has the same name, both source files will have seperate copies of that variable, but when the variable is declared with the extern keyword in both files, they will both point to the same variable.
 [Scroll to the second answer in this link](https://stackoverflow.com/questions/496448/how-to-correctly-use-the-extern-keyword-in-c)

 - **static** is used to set function-scope-limited global variables and set functions to set their scope to the containing file.